7 Red Flags When Choosing a Korean Surgery Clinic

 | Clinic refuses to discuss CCTV | Clinic confirms CCTV availability |

-Since September 25, 2023, patients undergoing general anesthesia have the legal right to request that their surgery be filmed via operating room CCTV.
-A clinic that refuses to acknowledge this right is potentially in violation of law.
+Since September 25, 2023, patients undergoing general anesthesia have the legal right to request that their surgery be filmed via operating room CCTV, under the amended Medical Service Act.
+The statute is commonly known as the Kwon Dae-hee Bill, passed in August 2021 and enacted in September 2023 (Yonhap News, September 2023).
+A clinic that refuses to acknowledge this right is potentially in violation of the law.

-The litmus test: Ask about CCTV.
+The litmus test is CCTV.
 You may never need the footage.
-But a clinic's willingness to confirm it exists — and that you can request it — is one of the strongest trust signals available.
+But a clinic's willingness to confirm the cameras exist, and that you can request a recording, is one of the strongest trust signals available.
+Reluctance on this question is itself a data point.

 3. Incentivized Reviews Everywhere

-This doesn't mean every positive review is fake.
-But it means you cannot take review volume or rating averages at face value.
+This does not mean every positive review is fake.
+It means you cannot take review volume or rating averages at face value.

 What to look for:

-- Does the reviewer have a history of reviewing multiple clinics?
+- Does the reviewer have a history of reviewing multiple clinics over time?
 More likely genuine.

-- Does the review only cover one clinic with glowing language?
+- Does the review cover only one clinic in glowing language?
 Potentially compensated.

-- Is there disclosure language like "received a discount for this review"?
+- Is there disclosure language such as "received a discount for this review"?

 - Do Korean-language reviews on Naver or Sungyesa tell a different story than the clinic's English testimonials?

-Sungyesa uses a points-based system to reduce fake reviews and actively monitors for broker-placed content.
-It's widely described by Korean patients as the most trusted review board.
-The English-language "best clinic" lists that international patients rely on are predominantly paid placements.
+The platform matters.
+Sungyesa, active since 2004, uses a points-based contribution system designed to reduce fake reviews, and its moderators actively monitor for broker-placed content.
+Korean patients widely describe it as the most trusted independent review community.
+By contrast, the English-language "best clinic" lists that international patients rely on are predominantly paid placements.
+For a full breakdown of Korean review platforms, see our guide to Korean cosmetic surgery platforms.

 4. Factory-Model Clinics